dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-1.1.0 introduces compatibility with the `prasos/bittiraha-walletd` lightweight wallet (see FAQ).
-This is in response to users requesting a way to run the plugin without a full Bitcoin node.
+Up to now all available coin adapters had connected to the RPC API of a wallet daemon.
+You will soon have other options including connection to cloud wallets such as **block.io** or **blockchain.info**.

+1.2.0 introduces architectural changes necessary so you can choose between alternative coin adapter implementations for any one coin.
+You can now turn adapters on or off from their settings page.
+One plugin extension can now offer multiple coin adapters.

-This release breaks compatibility with existing altcoin adapters.
-If you have purchased access to altcoin adapters, please update them to their latest versions:
+This release breaks API compatibility with existing altcoin adapters.
+Your already stored transactions are safe, but if you have purchased access to the altcoin adapters available on dashed-slug.net, please update the adapters to their latest versions:

-* wallets-feathercoin 1.0.1
+* `wallets-feathercoin` 1.1.0
-* wallets-litecoin 1.0.3
+* `wallets-litecoin` 1.1.0

 == Donating ==